Vincent and Bruno to wed, a first in France

 SECURITY

+French Interior Minister Manuel Valls pledged to toughen penalties for homophobic behavior, citing an increase in the number of threats against gay people on far-right forums online.

+"Why do we need to toughen security?
+Because there are threats," he told i-Tele news TV.
+"It's likely that we'll have to harden penalties for homophobic speech and behavior by law."

-Organisers of the wedding in Montpellier, a bohemian city with a mediaeval university and which boasts of being the most gay-friendly town in France, are taking no chances.
+Organizers of the wedding in Montpellier, a bohemian city with a mediaeval university, are taking no chances.
+Between 50 and 100 police and gendarmes were deployed and ready to cordon off any potential protests.

 A few dozen members of the public will be let in to the 500-seat function room alongside invited guests and dozens of journalists for the wedding of the year in Montpellier's futuristic new city hall, built in blue glass.